pyodide/pyodide/docs/usage/wasm-constraints.md

 - decimal: The decimal module has C (\_decimal) and Python (\_pydecimal) implementations with the same functionality.
 The Python implementation is not available.

-- pydoc: Help messages for Python builtins are not available.
+- pydoc: Help messages for Python builtins are not available by default in order to reduce the initial download size.
+You need to call `pyodide.loadPackage('pydoc_data')` or `micropip.install('pydoc_data')` to enable them.

 - webbrowser: The original webbrowser module is not available.
 Instead, Pyodide includes some method stubs based on browser APIs: